Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Empirical Applications

 Table~\ref{tab:gas_comparison} summarizes the results.
 The MDN approach delivers the best or near-best performance across the majority of horizons and metrics.
 At the shortest horizon ($h=1$), the MDN achieves the best CDE loss and CRPS, while FlexZBoost achieves a slightly lower quantile score.
 The MDN dominates in terms of log-probability score across all horizons.
 From $h=3$ onward, the MDN consistently achieves the best performance across all four metrics, with only occasional exceptions at intermediate horizons ($h=12, 15$) where Nadaraya-Watson performs marginally better in terms of CDE loss and CRPS.
 Importantly, when the MDN is not the best performer for a given metric, it consistently ranks as the second-best method.

 A natural question is whether the MDN's well-calibrated predictive distributions also translate into accurate point predictions.
-Table~\ref{tab:mspe_comparison} addresses this by comparing the Mean Squared Prediction Error (MSPE) of the MDN's point forecasts, computed as the median of the predictive density, against the forecasts of a comprehensive set of models evaluated by \cite{BaumeisterGas2025}, expressed as ratios relative to the no-change benchmark, \textit{i.e.}, the current price.
-The comparison encompasses both univariate specifications (AR(1), AR(AIC), exponential smoothing) and multivariate Bayesian VAR models that incorporate additional predictors such as oil prices, industrial production, and storage levels.
+Table \ref{tab:rmse_comparison} addresses this by comparing the RMSE of the MDN's point forecasts, computed as the median of the predictive density, against the forecasts of a comprehensive set of models evaluated by \cite{BaumeisterGas2025}, expressed as ratios relative to the no-change forecast ($\hat{X}_{t+h} = X_t$).
+The comparison encompasses both univariate specifications (AR(1), AR(AIC), exponential smoothing) and multivariate Bayesian VAR models that incorporate additional predictors.
+Focusing first on the univariate benchmarks, the MDN delivers the lowest RMSE at all horizons from $h=1$ to $h=9$, outperforming AR and exponential smoothing specifications.
+At the 9-month-ahead horizon, the MDN achieves an RMSE ratio of 0.864, representing a 14\% improvement over the random walk and substantially better than all univariate alternatives.
+Statistical significance against the no-change forecast is confirmed by Diebold-Mariano tests \citep{DieboldTest1995}, see Online Appendix.
+At longer horizons ($h \geq 15$), exponential smoothing takes the lead, although the MDN remains competitive, consistently ranking second-best among univariate methods.

-The MDN delivers the lowest MSPE at all horizons from $h=1$ to $h=9$, outperforming not only simple univariate specifications but also the economically-motivated BVAR models that \cite{BaumeisterGas2025} identify as top performers.
-At the 9-month horizon, the MDN achieves an MSPE ratio of 0.746, i.e. a 25\% improvement over the random walk and substantially better than the next best competitor, the BVAR(1), which registers a ratio of 0.804.
-At longer horizons ($h \geq 12$), the BVAR(1) takes the lead, while the exponential smoothing dominates at $h \geq 21$ although the MDN remains competitive, consistently ranking second-best among all competing methods at horizons $h=12, 18, 21, 24$.
-These results are particularly remarkable given that the MDN relies solely on the univariate price history, whereas the BVAR models exploit a rich information set of macroeconomic and energy market variables.
+Remarkably, the MDN also outperforms the multivariate BVAR models at short- to medium-term horizons.
+The BVAR specifications in \cite{BaumeisterGas2025} exploit up to six predictor variables, yet the MDN achieves lower RMSE ratios up to horizon $h=9$.
 Moreover, unlike \citet{BaumeisterGas2025}, our approach does not require recursive re-estimation of the model at each forecast origin, making it computationally more efficient.